Critical Skills Work Permit Ireland

 - Sales, Marketing and Related Associate Professionals.

-The list can be seen here.
+The full list can be seen here.

 The employee should have a job offer of at least two years.